linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 ## Create Better Sites with Less Plugins 🤩

 **Everything is block in modern WordPress development with Full Site Editing (FSE)**.
-In plain words, you apply visibility logic to everything.
+In plain words, you apply conditional display logic to everything.

 Here's some example use-cases where **Conditional Blocks** shines.

 * Dynamic headers, navigation and menus,
 * Cart Messages
 * CTA & Marketing sections
-* Restrict content
+* Restrict content & Access control
 * Membership content
 * Content Control
 * And much more..